oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

-# Oracle Integration Cloud Lab1
+# Oracle Visual Builder - Basic
-## Building a Workflow Application
+## Understanding the basics of Visual Builder

 ### Purpose of the lab

-This lab will show you how to create a process application, use the Process WebForm tool to modify GUI forms as well as understand the basics of a process flow.
-It will also allow you to bind your process to an integration in order to realize the power of having both Integration and Process in the same solution

-The objectives of this lab are to:

-1. Make you more familiar with the basic components of a process application.

-2. Study and understand the features of WebForm, the GUI tool built-in the Process component.

-3. Understand the basics of BPMN.

-4. Understand the concept of QuickStart

-5. Learn how to leverage an integration

-### OIC Primer
+This lab will introduce Oracle Visual Builder, explain the main components and allow you to build your first Visual Builder Web app.

+For advanced topics, you can go to the Advanced lab

+### Introducing Oracle Visual Builder

 ``this should be monospaced text``